Solving Convex Smooth Function Constrained Optimization Is Almost As Easy As Unconstrained Optimization: Lower Oracle Complexity Bound

 \section{Lower Oracle Complexity Bound}

 In this section, we present the lower oracle complexity bounds, that is, the minimum number of queries to the FO oracle required to find an $(\ep; \ep/c)$-optimal solution.
 These results illustrate the optimality of the ACGD method under a certain optimality regime.
-We assume, for the sake of simplicity, that $u(x)= \alpha\normsq{x}/2$ (see \eqref{eq:prob}) and that $X$ is radially invariant, for example, the $\R^n$.
+We assume, for the sake of simplicity, that $u(x)= \alpha\normsq{x}/2$ (see \eqref{eq:prob}) and that $X$ is the Euclidean ball $B(0; r)$ centered at the origin with radius $r$.

 Similar to Nesterov's lower complexity computation model in \cite{nesterov2003introductory}, we consider the class of all first-order methods, $\calF$, verifying a linear-span update requirement.
 Given a (finite) memory of reachable points $\Mt[t-1]$ after the $t-1$\ts{th} query to FO, the updated memory $\Mt$ after evaluating the FO oracle at some $y \in \Span(\Mt[t-1])$ needs to satisfy